-Iodine is a vital mineral essential for thyroid health, playing a crucial role in producing thyroid hormones.
-These hormones regulate metabolism, growth, and energy production.
-While iodine occurs naturally in seafood, dairy, and some grains, deficiency is common, especially in areas with iodine-poor soil.
-Insufficient iodine can lead to thyroid disorders, impacting overall health.
-It's important to ensure adequate iodine intake for proper bodily functions....
+The iodine (I) level is a measure of the body’s supply of a vital mineral essential for thyroid health.
+Iodine plays a key role in the production of thyroid hormones, which regulate metabolism, growth, and energy production.
+While iodine is naturally found in seafood, dairy, and some grains, deficiency is common, particularly in regions with iodine-poor soil.
+Insufficient iodine can lead to thyroid disorders and affect overall health, making adequate intake important for proper bodily functions.

 Individuals who would benefit from iodine level testing include those with thyroid disorder symptoms, pregnant and breastfeeding women who need increased iodine, and residents of areas with iodine-deficient soils.
 People on diets low in iodine-rich foods like seafood and dairy, and patients with a history of radiation therapy affecting the thyroid, also gain insights from testing.